Walking Tour of Galway City

 Towards the end of Shop St down a side street on the right is the 14th century Collegiate Church of St Nicholas of Myra, built from Connemara Marble and local limestone and named for the saint otherwise known as Santa Claus.

-The importance of Galway as a trading centre is evident from the tombs which have symbols of trades included in their decoration – with a stone mason, a wool merchant and a goldsmith among them.
+The one time importance of Galway as a trading centre is evident from the tombs in the church which have symbols of trades included in their decoration – with a stone mason, a wool merchant and a goldsmith among them.

 More about St Nicholas of Myea Church